-- c.
-Prepaid Pension Asset and OPEB liability.
-IPL has recorded a prepaid pension asset and an OPEB liability on its books in accordance with governing accounting standards.
-This asset reduces the pension cost that would otherwise be reflected in the revenue requirement and preserves the integrity of the pension fund.
-To recognize the opportunity cost incurred by the Company to produce these benefits IPL proposes to include the net asset as a component of its capital structure. - d.
+- e.
 Rate Adjustment Mechanisms.
 IPL does not propose to implement any new rate adjustment mechanisms.
-As stated above IPL proposes to update rate base to reflect the new Eagle Valley CCGT.
-IPL proposes to maintain its existing rate adjustment mechanisms with some modifications as further detailed in IPL's casein-chief.
-The modifications include: - (i) Standard Contract Rider No. 6 (Fuel Adjustment Clause ("FAC")): IPL proposes to update its base cost of fuel for use in the FAC to adjust rates to account for fluctuations in IPL's fuel costs. - (ii) (Standard Contract Rider No. 20) (Environmental Compliance Cost Recovery Rider ("ECCRA")): IPL proposes to reflect in its basic rates and charges capital costs and operating expenses associated with certain of these environmental control projects previously approved by the Commission.
-These include the MATS compliance project approved in Cause No. 44242 and the Harding Street 7 ("HS7") Refueling project approved in Cause No. 44540 which are currently reflected in IPL's ECCRA.
-The ECCRA will continue to operate in order to allow timely recovery of compliance project costs authorized by the Commission which are not included in this case, including the NPDES Compliance Project (other than the HS7 Refueling) approved in Cause No. 44540.
+IPL proposes to maintain its existing rate adjustment mechanisms with some modifications as further detailed in IPL's case-in-chief.
+The modifications include: - (i) Standard Contract Rider No. 6 (Fuel Adjustment Clause ("FAC")): IPL proposes to update its base cost of fuel for use in the FAC to adjust rates to account for fluctuations in IPL's fuel costs. - (ii) Standard Contract Rider No. 20 (Environmental Compliance Cost Recovery Rider ("ECCRA")): IPL proposes to reflect in its basic rates and charges capital costs and operating expenses associated with certain of these environmental control projects previously approved by the Commission.
+These include the MATS compliance project approved in Cause No. 44242, the Harding Street 7 ("HS7") Refueling project and NPDES compliance project approved in Cause No. 44540, and the National Ambient Air Quality Standards ("NAAQS") - dibasic acid ("DBA") and the CCR (bottom ash) compliance projects approved in Cause No. 44794, all of which are currently reflected in IPL's ECCRA.
+The ECCRA will continue to operate in order to allow timely recovery of compliance project costs authorized by the Commission which are not included in this case, including the NAAQS non-DBA Compliance Project costs approved in Cause No. 44794.

-- (iii) Contract Rider No. 22 (DSM): IPL is not proposing any modifications to the language on Standard Contract Rider No. 22.
-Coincident with the approval of new rates in this proceeding IPL will cease the calculation and collection of lost revenues associated with all energy efficiency measures installed through the end of the test year.
-IPL will continue to calculate and collect through this rider lost revenues for all measures that were installed subsequent to the end of the test year pursuant to approvals received in Cause No. 44497.
+- (iii) Standard Contract Rider No. 22 (DSM): Coincident with the approval of new rates in this proceeding IPL will cease the calculation and collection of lost revenues associated with all energy efficiency measures installed and recorded prior to the end of the test year.
+IPL will continue to calculate and collect through this rider lost revenues for all measures that were installed subsequent to the end of the test year pursuant to approvals received in Cause No. 44497 and consistent with the Settlement Agreement filed and pending approval in Cause No. 44945 for the DSM Plan for 2018-2020.
 The methodology to calculate the lost revenues will remain the same as the current approach.
 Updated lost revenue margin rates are based upon the proposed tariffs and the cost of service study sponsored by IPL Witness Gaske. - (iv) Standard Contract Rider No. 24 (Capacity Cost Recovery ("CAP") Adjustment): IPL proposes to reflect a pro forma level of capacity sales in its basic rates.
 With the addition of the CCGT at Eagle Valley, IPL expects to be making sales of capacity instead of purchases of capacity as were occurring when this rider was approved in Cause No. 44576.
-IPL's proposed revenue requirement reflects an \$8.5 million credit for net capacity sales.
-By comparison the revenue requirement approved in

-Cause No. 44576 reflected \$1.8 million in capacity purchases and \$0 for capacity sales.
+IPL's proposed revenue requirement reflects an \$11.288 million credit for expected net capacity sales.
+By comparison the revenue requirement approved in Cause No. 44576 reflected \$1.8 million in capacity purchases and \$0 for capacity sales.
 IPL also proposes to modify the CAP so that retail rates reflect 100% of net capacity sales and 100% of any net capacity expenses.